pronoiac/the-manual/the-manual.md

 That's it.
 There are no other parts that can possibly exist in Number One hit records.
-Relisten to your copies of "Now That's What I Call Music" or "Hits" and practice picking out the different sections, counting the bars as you go.
+Re-listen to your copies of "Now That's What I Call Music" or "Hits" and practice picking out the different sections, counting the bars as you go.

 ## KEYS, NOTES AND CHORDS